 We can do something about each finding.
 And that’s what matters.

-Tools like our health check are not there for the sake of ‘getting the ship in order’ before the inspector from AM Best calls.
+Tools like our Insurance Innovation Health Check are not there for the sake of ‘getting the ship in order’ before the inspector from AM Best calls.
 No, they’re there to help insurers do innovation well.
 To do it in a disciplined fashion.
 To distribute it across their organization.
 To engage the distributed creativity of the employee base and customer book.

 Not for the inspector, but because innovation is good for insurers, and because it’s the right thing to do.